 Which Material Is Best?

 Before Polyjet technology, early 3D printers relied on a single material, usually plastics.
 The reason is, it produced rigid, sturdy products with a limited range of color options.

 Now, Polyjet frees you to explore textures, colors, and flexibility.
 As a result, it will enable your end product to meet and exceed end-user expectations.
 Do consider the cost of producing digital materials because single materials are generally more affordable than hybrid materials.

 Which Is the Best Type of Surface Finish?

-Tools and components for mechanical or industrial applications require a different type of finish from medical parts or packaging products.
+Tools and components for mechanical or industrial applications demand a different type of finish compared to medical parts or packaging products.
 For pieces that snap to fit, a smooth finish is excellent.
 At the same time, a nonslip finish is best for handheld products, mobility aids, and footwear.

 What Is the Size of The Prototype?

-Polyjet allows a maximum part size of 19.3 x 15.35 x 7.9 inches in a single print run.
-Consequently, for any parts larger than this, you can design separately and then fit together seamlessly after printing.
+Polyjet has a maximum part size of 19.3 x 15.35 x 7.9 inches in a single printing run.
+Consequently, for any parts larger than this, you can design separately and then fit together seamlessly after the printing process.
 Factor in the support materials in the CAD design to understand how to work within the dimensions of Polyjet printers.

 Polyjet 3D printing combines liquid digital materials and dissolvable support materials with faster printing speeds to produce quality prototypes.
 This technology gives the finest resolution of all 3D printing technologies.
 Therefore, you can integrate smaller, more detailed patterns into each design.
 Additionally, one Polyjet prototype can feature different Shore hardness ranges, multiple materials, and a wide range of brilliant colors.